Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

 • Status 404 → The library failed to load

-If you see a 404 error, it may be due to CDN propagation.
-Adobe Launch uses the Akamai CDN, so updates can take a short time to go live.
+If you see a 404, it may be due to CDN propagation.
+Adobe Launch uses Akamai CDN, so updates can take a short time to propagate.
+Open the library URL in a new tab and refresh until it loads.
+Then refresh your site — it should return 200.

 Step 3: Create a Report Suite